All Time Greatest Home Run Hitters

 2 Hank Aaron Henry Louis Aaron, nicknamed "Hammer" or "Hammerin' Hank", was an American Major League Baseball right fielder who served as the senior vice president of the Atlanta Braves.

-Hank Aaron still has the all time home run leader in my book.
-Using steroids is a way of cheating the game of baseball.
-And cheating like in everything else gets you disqualified
+Hank Aaron is still the all-time home run leader in my book.
+Using steroids is a way of cheating the game of baseball, and cheating, like in everything else, gets you disqualified.

 Excelled during a time when pitchers ruled the league.

-Awesome, Would of had the most home runs if Barry Bonds would have not took the steroids
+Awesome.
+He would have had the most home runs if Barry Bonds had not taken steroids.

 3 Barry Bonds Barry Lamar Bonds is an American former professional baseball left fielder who played 22 seasons in Major League Baseball with the Pittsburgh Pirates and San Francisco Giants.

-Never pick up the steroids, and you'd get Hall of Fame votes.
+Never picked up the steroids, and you'd get Hall of Fame votes.

 Drop the steroids, and you still got Hall of Fame stats.

-4 Willie Mays Willie Howard Mays, Jr., nicknamed "The Say Hey Kid", is an American former Major League Baseball center fielder who spent almost all of his 22-season career playing for the New York/San Francisco Giants, before finishing with the New York Mets.
+4 Willie Mays Willie Howard Mays Jr., nicknamed "The Say Hey Kid," was an American Major League Baseball center fielder who spent almost all of his 22-season career playing for the New York/San Francisco Giants before finishing with the New York Mets.

-Missed two years in his prime and played at the stick where home runs went to die.
+Missed two years in his prime and played at Candlestick Park, where home runs went to die.
 Would have otherwise been the first to break Ruth's record.

 I would rank him higher than Hank Aaron.
-If only he played in a hitter friendly ballpark.
+If only he had played in a hitter-friendly ballpark.

 5 Ken Griffey Jr. George Kenneth Griffey Jr. nicknamed "Junior" and "The Kid", is an American former professional baseball outfielder who played 22 years in Major League Baseball.

 Only player from the steroid era who didn't cheat.
-Also with all his injuries, he likely could have had the most home runs all time if he was more healthy.
-Very underrated and unappreciated due to the cheaters like Bonds, Rodriguez, and McGuire.
+Despite all his injuries, he likely could have had the most home runs of all time if he had been healthier.
+Very underrated and unappreciated due to the cheaters like Bonds, Rodriguez, and McGwire.

 Most exciting player I've ever seen.
 He did it all.